 My approach was to first make a prototype that stayed as close a possible to the Fenders and then spent the next two years fine tuning subsequent prototypes, changing only one aspect at a time and then carefully A-Bing between the original and the new versions (as well as with original Fenders).
 Victoria are right, even small changes impact both the sound and play-ability of the amp in sometimes subtle, and at other times, quite noticeable ways.
 Despite this fact, when enough time is devoted to research, development and testing you can indeed make a superior amp.
 You can have all the of the benefits of vintage technology along with 21st century reliability, improved performance and safety.
 You just need a couple of years of plugging away at it, until all the factors come together just how you like it.

-These improvements include a bleeder circuit for increased safety; a choke (inductor) to remove the annoying hum that was a big problem with the original design; and a ‘switching’ output jack to give some protection if the amp is ever turned on without a load connected to the jack.
+These improvements include a bleeder circuit for increased safety; a choke (inductor) to remove the annoying hum that was a big problem with the original Fender and Hunter designs, and a ‘switching’ output jack to give some protection if the amp is ever turned on without a load connected to the jack.
 I’ve also updated the input circuit to dramatically reduce hiss, as well as, add diode protectors to prevent any AC entering the B+ power rail should the rectifier tube short circuit.
 The grounding of the amp has been also dramatically redesigned (the original Fender grounding systems were haphazard, to say the least) and a grid-stopper has been added to the pentode tube (as is traditional, but omitted in the 2 stroke).

 I house the amp in a large Deluxe 5E3 narrow face-style tweed cabinet I also make myself, adhering to the same construction methods and components used by Fender in the 1950s: finger jointed solid pine construction; hardwood reinforcement dowels; a floating Baltic Birch ply baffle; copper front screws; hide-glued real tweed fabric, and nitro-cellulose lacquer finish.
 Add the finest 50s-style electrical components available today – including carbon comp resistors (used in places where they’ll make an audible difference) and Sprague Atom/Jupiter capacitors – and you have a real winner.
 I call my combo version of this tube circuit the Mama Boo!